 What do I need to do to participate in Capacity Auction?

 What happens before the Capacity Auction?

-The Pre-Auction period begins approximately two months prior to the start of the offer submission window for the Capacity Auction, the IESO will publish the Pre-Auction Report.
+The Pre-Auction period begins approximately two months prior to the start of the offer submission window for the Capacity Auction, when the IESO publishes the Pre-Auction Report.

 The Pre-Auction Report includes the following information for each commitment period:

 - Key Milestone Dates, including submission of capacity enrollment information, payment of auction deposit, and date of auction

 - Auction Parameters, including Target Capacity, Maximum and Minimum Clearing Prices, Capacity Limits, and;

 What happens during the Capacity Auction?

 The IESO will process all submitted capacity auction offers, determine clearing prices and quantities.
-The results are published five business days after the auction submission period in the Post-Auction Report which includes the following for each obligation period:
+The results are published five business days after the auction submission period in the Post-Auction Report which includes the following information for each obligation period: